Extended to 9/11

 Iowa City, IA 52242

-The program headquarters and classroom is located on Bedford Square near the British Museum in the Bloomsbury district of London, providing excellent access to central London destinations such as the West End theatre district, Parliament, Trafalger Square, and other locations of interest.
+The program headquarters and classroom is located near the Bloomsbury district of London, providing excellent access to central London destinations such as the West End theatre district, Parliament, Trafalger Square, and other locations of interest.

 Students are housed in shared rooms in fully-furnished apartments in central London within walking distance of the classroom.
 The apartments include a living area, kitchen, and bath, and laundry facilities are available in the building.